TheNinth7/ohg/README.md

 **Folder breakdown:**

 - `/resources/base`: Contains resources shared across all device types.
-  - `/resources/base/drawables.xml`: Defines image assets used in the app (referenced as `Drawable` elements).
   - `/resources/base/settings.xml`: Specifies the app’s configuration settings, including default values, types, and user-facing descriptions.
   - `/resources/base/string.xml`: Contains static string values such as the app name and version number.
 - `/resources/edge`: Contains resources specific to Garmin Edge devices.
 Some `Drawable` elements are overridden here to account for different sizing requirements.
+- `/resources/icons-interface`: Contains the `_drawables.xml` file defining the icons used in the app’s user interface, primarily for navigation, along with their corresponding SVG files.
-- `/resources/launcher-icons`: Contains one subdirectory per launcher icon size.
+- `/resources/icons-launcher`: Contains one subdirectory per launcher icon size.
 Each subdirectory includes a resource definition for that specific size.
 The correct icon is selected via the resource path in the `monkey.jungle` build file, depending on the target device.
-- `/resources/svg`: Contains the original SVG files used to generate `Drawable` resources.
+- `/resources/icons-interface`: Contains the `_drawables.xml` file defining the openHAB icons that can be assigned to widgets, along with their corresponding SVG files.

 **Further reading:**